jasonzli/Custom-RP/README.md

 What's the benefit of having a scriptable render pipeline to a videogame designer?
 Let's find out as I go through Jasper's comprehensive guide on Unity's pipeline.

 In here, I am following along with Catlike Coding's guide for the forward rendering scriptable pipeline.
-It is loaded up with my comments.
+To the best of my ability, I've kept each commit dedicated to each subsection of the main tutorial, so better emphasize how the code changes.
+It is loaded up with my comments as a result.
 Depending on how this goes, I'll write how it all went and what I think is beneficial about it.

 ### Rationale